Creators-Circle/Pulser/PRESS-RELEASE.md

 ## Solution ##
   > Describe how your product elegantly solves the problem.
-  "By providing a way for students to signal their instructors digitally, FollowMe enables seamless, realtime feedback."
+  "By providing a way for students to signal their instructors digitally, FollowMe enables anonymous, realtime feedback."

 ## Quote from You ##
   > A quote from a spokesperson in your company.
   "FollowMe was born out of our own experiences attempting to understand lectures and presentations.
-In a large classroom, it's not always possible to ask for clarification or help, and sometimes the instructor moves on to a new topic before you can adequately understand."
+In a large classroom, it's not always possible to ask for clarification or help, and sometimes the instructor moves on to a new topic before you can adequately understand the subject."

 ## How to Get Started ##
   > Describe how easy it is to get started.